schen57/Python-recommender-101-/README.md

 1. Build User profiles
 2. Recommend based on User/Item profiles

+### Details of the collaborative filtering
+1. Memory based: using past interaction activity, compute items that are similar based on users interacted or compute users that are similar based on items they have interacted
+2. Model based: (SVD, deep recommenders, reinforcement learnings)

 ### Techniques that I need to double click to understand further
 1. Top-N accuracy scores
-2. How exactly the content based filtering work (How user profiles are created, item profiles are created, how recommendation is created)
+2. How exactly the content based filtering work (How user profiles are created, item profiles are created, how recommendation is created) .
+Look at the
 3. How does the TF-IDF technique work for information retrival.
 It is noted in the tutorial that it is for transforming unstructured data into vectorized form
+4. How does the Collaborative filtering work?
+Look in more details at what the implementation looks like.
+5. How exactly the hybrid approach combined the content based filtering and collaborative filtering together?